 By 1956, when the book’s original copyright expired, there were more than three million copies in print… and there were also another 13 Oz titles on bookshelves around the world.

-L Frank Baum’s The Wonderful Wizard of Oz book review
+L Frank Baum’s “The Wonderful Wizard of Oz” book review from San Francisco

 The book is in every way novel and unique.
 In size, it is about 9×7 inches, with 275 pages.
 The binding is of cloth of a peculiar light green stamped with a grotesque design in dark green and red.